 The Greenwich Tree Ordinance requires the tree warden to adopt a Public Tree Policy.
 Both address pruning and removal of trees by public utilities.
 See Greenwich Permit for CL&P.

-The Hamden Ordinance Establishing a Tree Commission, was adopted in May of 2014, but is not yet posted on the municipal website.
+The Hamden Ordinance Establishing a Tree Commission, was adopted in May of 2014.

 A Town of Orange Ordinance requires the tree warden to be a licensed arborist and establishes a Tree Committee.